stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 Look at the first 20 lines of the fastq files using the head command
 ```
-head -20 SRR1984309_1.fastq SRR1984309_2.fastq
+head -8 SRR1984309_1.fastq SRR1984309_2.fastq
 ```

 **Questions:**
-- What is on each of the 4-lines that make up each sequence?
+- What is on each of the 4-lines that make up each fastq sequence?
 (See: [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format))
-- The quality scores for this dataset are in Illumina 1.9 format.
-What is the maximum quality score for each basecall?
-How does that relate to the estimated probability that a basecall is wrong?
 - How many reads are in each file?
 (Hint: the `wc -l name_of_file` command will tell you the number of lines in the file)

 ---